 Phoenix Travel Guide: Things to Do, Day Trips & Getaways

-As a local, I’ve spent years exploring the city and the places just beyond the city, and this guide brings together my favorite discoveries in one place.
+I’ve spent more than 25 years of my life living in the metro area, exploring the city and the places just beyond the city.
+This guide brings together my favorite discoveries in one place.
 Whether you’re planning your first visit or looking for a new weekend escape close to home, you’ll find plenty of ideas to help you make the most of your time in the Valley.

 Phoenix, Arizona is part of the most beautiful desert in the world, the Sonoran Desert.
 This unique landscape is a major draw for nature enthusiasts.
 It’s not just dust and heat.
 It’s wildflowers, dramatic mountain silhouettes, and the occasional roadrunner zipping across your path.